nx-lr/protea/readme.md

 The main operations on a map are storing a value with some key and extracting the value with the key with `::` or `[]` (not `.`).
 You can manipulate objects using function or method calls, like `.keys()` or `.values()`.

+`?:` or `?.[]` is like `::`, except that instead of causing an error if a reference is nullish (`null` or `void`), the expression short-circuits with a return value of `null`.
 The optional accessor operator, `?:`, enables you to read the value of a property located deep within a chain of connected maps without having to check that each reference in the chain is valid.

-`?:` is like `::`, except that instead of causing an error if a reference is nullish (`null` or `void`), the expression short-circuits with a return value of `null`.

 ```dart
 val adventurer = {